akofke/resume-pandoc/alex-kofke-resume.md

 ## Java
 * Write modern and understandable Java code using appropriate design patterns and best practices.
+Recognize the importance of writing unit tests to validate correctness and catch regressions, and Javadoc for communicating the use of classes and methods.

 * Organize and understand large multi-project codebases, creating build environments using Gradle, Maven, or Ant.

-* Recognize the importance of writing unit tests to validate correctness and catch regressions, and Javadoc for communicating the use of classes and methods.

-* Research and use third-party or Java libraries when needed to find the right tool to solve a problem.

 ## Python
 * Use python to write quick scripts, larger applications, and web servers.